sfc-gh-myang/crossrep/README.txt

   -b:           to Generate account privige grant commands -d all:       to generate grants of ownerships and privileges on all database level objects
-      filename: file contains the list of databases to be generated grants for -ddl all:     to create ddl for all databases in the account (manual replication only)
+      filename: file contains the list of databases to be generated grants for -ddl all:     to create ddl statements for all databases in the account (manual replication only)
       filename: file contains the list of databases whose DDLs need to be created, one line per database in the file.
   -elt all:     to create elt jobs for all databases in the account (manual replication only)
       filename: file contains the list of databases whose DDLs need to be created, one line per database in the file.